pepcape/NPGR003-23/README.md

 /01-AllTheColors/01-AllTheColors.csproj
 /01-AllTheColors/01-AllTheColors.sln
 /01-AllTheColors/Program.cs
-/01-AllTheColors/README.md    (should be overwritten later) /01-AllTheColors/Properties/
+/01-AllTheColors/README.md    (should be overwritten later by README-TEMPLATE.md) /01-AllTheColors/Properties/
 /01-AllTheColors/Properties/launchSettings.json
 ```

+Template for your documentation of the finished task is [here](solutions/README-TEMPLATE.md).
+Copy
+the file to every directory with your solution (over the original `README.md`) and
+edit all the sections.

 ## AI assistants
 The use of **AI assistants (based on Large Language Models)** is not prohibited,